PaulSoderlind/EmpiricalFinancePhD/Readme.md

 # Introduction

-This repository contains Julia code for a PhD course in Empirical Asset Pricing at UNISG.
+This repository contains Julia code for a first year PhD course in Empirical Asset Pricing at UNISG.

-See also my FinancialEconometrics repository for Julia notebooks on OLS, MLE, GARCH, Kernel regressions, Monte Carlos, Bootstraps and panel regressions.
+See also my *FinancialEconometrics* repository for Julia notebooks on OLS, MLE, GARCH, Kernel regressions, Monte Carlos, Bootstraps and panel regressions, and my *FinancialTheoryMSc* repository for Julia notebooks on Predictability ("Efficient Markets").

 # Instructions